martinfrances107/rust_d3_geo/intersection_problem.md

 * support is experimental
 * In std, functionality is limited.

- Support for doubly-linked list with insert, remove and split functionaility can be found outside std, here [intrusive_collections::linked_list::CursorMut](intrusive_collections::linked_list::CursorMut)
+ Support for doubly-linked list with insert, remove and split functionality can be found outside std, here [intrusive_collections::linked_list::CursorMut](intrusive_collections::linked_list::CursorMut)